Mrrvm/os_lusiadas_2/content/index.md

 **05/04/2025**

-Possible names "Os Tugas", "O desenterro", "Uma época nada épica", ...
+Possible names "Os Tugas", "Desenterro", "A época nada épica", ...
 I am quite overwhelmed specially after reading [[Atlantica - contemporary art from Cabo Verde, Guinea Bissau, São Tomé and Príncipe and their Diásporas]].
 I have a huge amount of references just from the West coast, and it feels like I am falling down a rabbit hole, with no longer signs of light.
 Maybe that's good.
 But not good for the limited time I have.
 I started writing the Proposition, and have done 2 stanzas so far (2/1102 - 0.018% of the original).
 It's not as hard to do as I thought it would be.
 Having to make it decasyllabic (which does not mean 10 syllables) increases the complexity and time consumption, but it's actually quite fun.
 I had a meeting with Mariana (see [[Mariana Aboim#^meeting-1]]) and with Sandim (see [[Sandim Mendes#^meeting-1]]), and have realised I should immediately write about it rather than weeks after, everything is quite foggy now.